Campus Security Report

 Bowling Green State University (BGSU) prohibits the crimes of dating violence, domestic violence, sexual assault and stalking.
 BGSU works closely with The Cocoon (a local rape crisis and domestic violence organization) to develop and implement programs to prevent dating violence, domestic violence, sex offenses and stalking.

-Several departments on the BGSU campus are involved in coordination of programming and information dissemination including: the BGSU Office of Title IX, BGSU Police Department, Counseling Center, the Wellness Connection, the Office of Human Resources, Center for Violence Prevention and Education, and the Center for Women and Gender Equity.
+Several departments on the BGSU campus are involved in coordination of programming and information dissemination including: the BGSU Office of Title IX, BGSU Police Department, Counseling Center, the Office of Health and Wellness, the Office of Human Resources, Gender Violence Prevention and Education Services, and the Center for Women and Gender Equity.

 BGSU Community of Care